Dej Loaf: Early life

-Music career
+Career

 In 2011, Dej Loaf began her career as a hip hop artist.
 Her stage name is a portmanteau of a shortened version of her first name, "Deja", and "loafer", as she took a keen interest in Air Jordans when growing up.
-In 2013, she released her first official mixtape, Just Do It..
-That mixtape attracted the attention of a fellow Detroit-native rapper SAYITAINTTONE.
+In 2012, she released her first official mixtape, Just Do It.
+That mixtape attracted the attention of a fellow Detroit-native rapper, SAYITAINTTONE.
 She was later signed to his indie record label, called IBGM (I Been Gettin' Money) under his management team.
 In July 2014, she released her track, called "Try Me" (produced by DDS), as a single, which earned her viral popularity.
-Canadian hip hop recording artist Drake quoted lyrics from the song in his Instagram post.
+Canadian rapper Drake quoted lyrics from the song in his Instagram post.
 In October 2014, she signed a major record deal to Columbia Records.
 After signing the deal, she released her second official mixtape, called Sell Sole.
-The mixtape was given an "A−" by music critic Robert Christgau, who wrote in his review for Vice, "What's irresistible is the form-content disparity—a rapper who brags so un-macho, a rapper whose greed is so explicitly for her family, a rapper who's 'Grindin' ' at music.
+The mixtape was given an "A−" by music critic Robert Christgau, who wrote in his review for Vice, "What's irresistible is the form-content disparity—a rapper who brags so un-macho, a rapper whose greed is so explicitly for her family, a rapper who's "Grindin'" at music.
 Plus her flow is a brook, her producer respects her space, and her two sex rhymes are into it and into it more."

-Dej Loaf rapped on the song "Detroit vs. Everybody" featured on a fellow American high-profile rapper Eminem's compilation Shady XV (2014).
+Dej Loaf rapped on the song "Detroit vs. Everybody" featured on Eminem's compilation Shady XV (2014).
 In 2015, she opened for Nicki Minaj during the North American leg of The Pinkprint Tour.
 Later that year, she was chosen as part of the XXL magazine 2015 Freshman Class.

 In February 2016, Dej Loaf released a mixtape called All Jokes Aside.
 In July 2017, she released a joint mixtape with Jacquees titled Fuck a Friend Zone.

 After several years of delays, Dej Loaf split from Columbia Records in 2019.
 She then independently released her debut album, Sell Sole II on October 23, 2020.
-It features appearances from Big Sean, Gunna, Rick Ross, Lil Uzi Vert, and 6LACK.
+It features appearances from Big Sean, Gunna, Rick Ross, Lil Uzi Vert, and 6lack.
 The album is the sequel to Dej Loaf's 2014 mixtape Sell Sole.
-The album holds a 72/100 rating on Metacritic, indicating "generally favorable reviews."
+The album holds a 72/100 rating on Metacritic, indicating "generally favorable reviews".

-In February 2021, Dej Loaf was featured on Sevyn Streeter's single "Guilty" along with Chris Brown and A$AP Ferg.
+In February 2021, Dej Loaf was featured on Sevyn Streeter's single "Guilty" along with Chris Brown and ASAP Ferg.